NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

 ```
 cause the following error: `PosDefException: matrix is not positive definite; Cholesky factorization failed.` What is a reason of the error and how to resolve it?

-A1. *Answer*: Creating a Bessel Potential reproducing kernel object with omitted scaling parameter `ε` means that this paramter will be estimated during interpolating procedure execution.
-It might happen that estimated value of the `ε` is too small and corresponding  Gram matrix of system of linear equations which defines the normal spline coefficients is very ill-conditioned and it lost its positive definiteness property because of floating-point rounding errors.
+A1. *Answer*: Creating a Bessel Potential reproducing kernel object with omitted scaling parameter `ε` means that this parameter will be estimated during interpolating procedure execution.
+It might happen that estimated value of the `ε` is too small and corresponding  Gram matrix of the system of linear equations which defines the normal spline coefficients is very ill-conditioned and it lost its positive definiteness property because of floating-point rounding errors.

 There are two ways to fix it.

-- We can get the estimated value of the reproducing kernel object scaling parameter `ε` by calling function `get_epsilon`:
+- We can get the estimated value of the parameter `ε` by calling `get_epsilon` function:
 ```julia
 ε = get_epsilon(spline)
 ```
-then we call the `interpolate` function with a greater value of the parameter `ε`:
+then we can call the `interpolate` function with a greater value of this parameter:
 ```julia
 greater_ε = 10.0*ε
 spline = interpolate(x, u, RK_H2(greater_ε))